Tests

 Result

-perirenal abscess, urinary calculi, or tumours
+prostatic abscess, perirenal abscess, urinary calculi, tumors, or evidence of urinary tract obstruction

 ultrasound